 Township of Hazlet Website

 This is the official township website.
-Us it to do business with the town and check out what's going on.
-Click on the the "How Do I" for shortcuts to applying for a train station parking pass, recycling services, pet licenses and more.
+Use it to do business with the town and check out what's going on.
+Click on the "How Do I" for shortcuts to applying for a train station parking pass, recycling services, pet licenses and more.

 Hazlet Public Schools Website

-Information on our 8 public schools.
+Information on our eight public schools.
 Register for school under the District Information tab, find district calendars, read curriculum information, the superintendent's letter, and much more.

 Hazlet Township Library